UVa Course Catalog (Unofficial, Lou's List)

 ACCT 5700Federal Accounting (3)

 Provides a comprehensive overview of accounting principles, terminology, concepts, and standards unique to federal accounting to include an analysis and discussion of the laws, regulations, rule-setting organizations, and policies leading to current day federal accounting and reporting practices.
-Prerequisite: ACCT 3020 or ACCT 2020
+Recommended prerequisite: ACCT 3010.

 ACCT 5710Business Law (3)

-Covers key areas of law that affect businesses.
-Topics that are covered include but are not limited to an introduction to the American legal system, Constitutional law, torts, contracts, sales, commercial paper, agency law, employment law, partnerships, corporations, hybrid entities, regulation of business, property law, and bankruptcy law.
+Covers key legal areas for businesses relevant to the CPA Exam, such as the American legal system, Constitutional law, torts, contracts, sales, commercial paper, agency law, employment law, partnerships, corporations, hybrid entities, business regulation, property law, and bankruptcy law.
+Note: CPA exam candidates should verify with intended jurisdiction how it satisfies exam requirements.